DragosTana/deep_learning_applications/laboratory_4/README.md

 ### Models

-Two different models were used for to test the to test the OOD detection pipeline.
+Two different models were used to test the OOD detection pipeline.

 - A small custom CNN.
 - A [pretrained ResNet](https://github.com/chenyaofo/pytorch-cifar-models) from PyTorch Hub.

 To train, evaluate or show the confusion matrix of the custom CNN use the ```train.py``` script as follows: